padloc/padloc/packages/core/design-overview.md

 ## Authentication

-Even though all sensitive information in Padlock is end-to-end encrypted and theoretically secure even in case of an insecure connection or even a compromised server, Padlock still uses a robust authentication scheme to limit access to user data, ensure payload integrity and enforce user permissions.
+Even though all sensitive information in **padloc** is end-to-end encrypted and theoretically secure even in case of an insecure connection or even a compromised server, **padloc** still uses a robust authentication scheme to limit access to user data, ensure payload integrity and enforce user permissions.
 Starting with v3.0, a variation of the [Secure Remote Password](https://tools.ietf.org/html/rfc2945) protocol is used to authenticate